-Shakers At The Ready, Here’s Our Top 5 Cocktails To Make With Produce Grown At Home
+Top 5 Cocktails To Make With Homegrown Produce

-While our favourite bars and restaurants might be closed for the foreseeable future, that doesn’t mean you need to struggle through cocktail-less evenings any longer.
-We’ve curated the ultimate list of garden-fresh cocktails you can master at home, using produce plucked straight from your airgarden.
+We’ve curated the ultimate list of garden-fresh cocktails you can master at home, using produce plucked straight from your Airgarden.
 We’re talking herbs, fruits, and even vegetables shaken into deliciously—dare we say it—almost healthy cocktails.

-Grab your shakers, here are three garden-fresh cocktails to make at home.
+Grab your shakers, here are five garden-fresh cocktails to make at home.

-The Southside named after the southside of Chicago & apparently one of Al Capone's favourite cocktails, the Southside is delicious, fresh & simple to mix.
+The Southside is named after the southside of Chicago, and was apparently one of Al Capone's favourite cocktails, the Southside is delicious, fresh and simple to mix.